 While in a few cases the FITS data-products that are provided by ALMA could be sufficient to do science directly, more often than not users should create their own images from the calibrated Measurement Set data (MS).
 As mentioned above, for Cycle 0 the calibrated MS are directly delivered with the data packages.
-For data later than Cycle 1, MS can be recreated from the raw data by running the command execfile('scriptForPI.py')

-within the version of CASA that was used to create the data (see the README file).
+For data later than Cycle 1, MS can be recreated from the raw data by running the command casa -c scriptForPI.py within the latest version of CASA.
+For older data (pre Cycle 5) or data that were manually reduced, use the version of CASA that was used to create the data (see the README file or the QA2 report in the qa directory).
 The scriptForPI.py file can be found the script directory.
-The calibrated MS can then be found in the "calibrated" directory.
+The calibrated MS will be created in the "calibrated" directory.